-We have been conditioned by insurance companies to believe that we can only see clinicians that participate with our insurance, otherwise known as “in-network providers”.
+We have been conditioned by insurance companies to believe that we can only see clinicians that participate with our insurance, otherwise known as “in-network providers.”

-Our team is highly skilled in maximizing the benefits of every patient’s dental insurance plan as a way to help cover the costs of dental care.
+Our team is highly skilled at maximizing the benefits of every patient’s dental insurance plan as a way to help cover the costs of dental care.
 Your treatment costs will be discussed thoroughly before any treatment begins, and you are invited to share your questions and concerns with us at any time.

-But is it Dental “Insurance” or Dental “Assistance”?
+However, is it Dental “Insurance” or Dental “Assistance”?

 It’s not news that employers have reacted to the rising costs of healthcare benefits by shopping carefully for the policies that they offer their employees.
 Benefits are down while restrictions and exclusions are up.
 Our patients share their resulting frustration with us every day.
 Adding to the frustration is the fact that dental benefits are often represented as being comparable to other types of insurance.
-“Insurance”, by definition, is protection against unpredictable or catastrophic loss.
+“Insurance,” by definition, is protection against unpredictable or catastrophic loss.

 But most dental benefit plans specifically exclude extraordinary needs.